python/cpython/Doc/library/re.rst

 string, because the regular expression must be ``\\``, and each backslash must be expressed as ``\\`` inside a regular Python string literal.
-Also, please note that any invalid escape sequences in Python's usage of the backslash in string literals now generate a :exc:`DeprecationWarning` and in the future this will become a :exc:`SyntaxError`.
+Also, please note that any invalid escape sequences in Python's usage of the backslash in string literals now generate a :exc:`SyntaxWarning` and in the future this will become a :exc:`SyntaxError`.
 This behaviour will happen even if it is a valid escape sequence for a regular expression.